-- LIGHT PHENOMENAS AND DIFFERENCES BETWEEN THEM
+- LIGHT PHENOMENA AND DIFFERENCES BETWEEN THEM

 Illuminance and luminous flux

 Illuminance is a total luminous flux incident on the surface, per unit area.
 The luminous flux (called also luminous power) is the measure of the perceived power of light.
-Important thing is, that luminous flux is adjusted to reflect the varying sensitivity of the human eye to different wavelengths of light.
+The important thing is, that luminous flux is adjusted to reflect the varying sensitivity of the human eye to different wavelengths of light.
 Thus luminous flux is a quantitative expression, which refers to visible light only.
 Luminous flux is used as an objective measure of the useful light emitted by a light source.
-The measurement essence points how bright is the beam in particular direction.
+The measurement essence points out how bright is the beam in a particular direction.
 The luminous flux determines the illuminance value.

 The most important point is, that illuminance is never directly visible as a quantity of light.
 We only see its reflected image as the luminance of physical surfaces.
-Our judgment that areas are brightly or dimly lit is actually based on our perception of the light reflected from familiar surfaces, such a white walls.
+Our judgment that areas are brightly or dimly lit is actually based on our perception of the light reflected from familiar surfaces, such as white walls.